rsyslog/rsyslog/source/configuration/modules/imjournal.rst

 configuration utilizing this module may be notably slower then when using `imuxsock <imuxsock.html>`_.
 The journal provides imuxsock with a copy of all "classical" syslog messages, however, it does not provide structured data.
-If the latter is needed, imjournal must be used.
+Only if that structured data is needed, imjournal must be used.
-Otherwise, imjournal may simply be replaced by imuxsock.
+Otherwise, imjournal may simply be replaced by imuxsock, and we highly suggest doing so.

 We suggest to check out our short presentation on `rsyslog journal integration <http://youtu.be/GTS7EuSdFKE>`_ to learn more details of